-Lutheran West students and their families are blessed with the opportunity to receive a Christ-centered secondary education.
-The 60-year history of Lutheran West has been filled with academic, athletic, and fine arts achievements, but the strongest source of pride for our community has been the ability to cultivate a strong Christian foundation in the lives of so many young people.
+Lutheran West students and their families are blessed with the opportunity to receive a Christ-centered education.
+The 65-year history of Lutheran West has been filled with academic, athletic, and fine arts achievements, but the strongest source of pride for our community has been the ability to cultivate a strong Christian foundation in the lives of so many young people.

 In 2022, Lutheran West began offering grades 6-8, expanding its student body to over 600 students in grades 6-12.